Blood Bowl (2009 video game): Expansions

 In October 2009, Cyanide Studios announced a free expansion containing the Dark Elves race.
 The update was released on November 20, 2009 as a free download and as an in-store release in Europe with a strategy guide.

 Downloadable content featuring Dark Elves was released along with a title update for Xbox 360, but, while free on the PC, Microsoft chose to charge players for them on the Xbox 360.
 Despite being approved in North America, the Xbox 360 title update was not approved in the EMEA territories.

-In April 2010, Cyanide announced an updated version of the game, Blood Bowl: Legendary Edition would be released in November 2010, with 11 new teams (Amazon, Elf, Halfling, High Elf, Khemri, Necromantic, Norse, Nurgle, Ogre, Undead, and Vampire), and added bug and rules fixes,.
+In April 2010, Cyanide announced an updated version of the game, Blood Bowl: Legendary Edition would be released in November 2010, with 11 new teams (Amazon, Elf, Halfling, High Elf, Khemri, Necromantic, Norse, Nurgle, Ogre, Undead, and Vampire), and added bug and rules fixes.
 BB:LE is based on the current CRP rule set, and contains 21 of the 24 BBRC (Blood Bowl Rules Committee) official rosters.
 The missing races are the Chaos Dwarfs, Chaos Pact and Slann.

 In May 2012, Cyanide and Focus announced the next version of the game, Blood Bowl: Chaos Edition would be released, with 3 new teams (2 from the rules - Chaos Dwarves and Underworld, and a third made completely up by them - Daemons of Khorne), 2 additional star players and a new stadium, with the Chaos Pact and Slann being left out of this release.
 Cyanide Studios also released an adaptation of Dungeonbowl in the same year.

 A sequel, Blood Bowl 2, was released in September 2015.
-A second sequel, Blood Bowl 3, was announced in August 2020 and is set to release some time in 2022.
+A second sequel, Blood Bowl 3, was announced in August 2020 and was released on 23 February 2023.